Construction Providers

 The garage door construction sector in the United States encompasses licensed contractors, specialty installers, inspection services, and code-compliance consultants operating under a layered framework of state licensing boards, local building departments, and national safety standards.
-This page describes how construction-related listings within the National Garage Door Authority directory are structured, what professional categories are represented, and how the data is organized to serve service seekers, procurement professionals, and industry researchers.
+This page describes how construction-related providers within the National Garage Door Authority provider network are structured, what professional categories are represented, and how the data is organized to serve service seekers, procurement professionals, and industry researchers.

 - Residential installation contractors — firms holding state-issued contractor licenses for single-family and multi-unit residential garage door installation, replacement, and structural framing work.